Rear-facing vs forward-facing car seats

-Recently, there’s been a huge growth in interest in rear-facing car seats.
-They’re recommended by experts who have done a variety of studies on how these seats reduce the impact of a crash on the child, in comparison with forward-facing seats.
-In Sweden, rear facing seats have been the norm since the 70s – when car seats weren’t even a legal requirement in the UK!
+Rear-facing car seats are recommended by experts who know their stuff and have done studies on how these seats reduce the impact of a crash on the child, in comparison with forward-facing seats.
+In Sweden, rear-facing seats have been the norm since the 70s – when car seats weren’t even a legal requirement in the UK!
 As a result, Sweden’s child road fatality and injury rates are significantly lower than the UK.
-However, it’s still rare in the UK for children to be kept rear-facing until the recommended minimum age of 4.
+Despite this, it’s still rare in the UK for children to be kept rear-facing until the recommended minimum age of 4.
 We’ve taken a look at some of the facts.

 Minimising crash impact

-If you have a high-impact crash in a forward facing seat, the torso is held in place by the harness, but the head, arms and legs are thrown forward.
-In a rear facing the seat’s back rest absorbs the impact, protecting the neck and head.
-Rear facing car seats are up to five times safer than forward facing ones.
-The risk of serious injury in a high-impact crash is reduced from 40% in a forward facing seat to just 8% in a rear facing one.
-Rear facing seats reduce the impact on the neck from 300kg (forward facing) to 50kg in a 30mph crash.
+If you have a high-impact crash in a forward-facing seat, the torso is held in place by the harness, but the head, arms and legs are thrown forward.
+In a rear-facing the seat’s backrest absorbs the impact, protecting the neck and head.
+Rear-facing car seats are up to five times safer than forward-facing ones.
+The risk of serious injury in a high-impact crash is reduced from 40% in a forward-facing seat to just 8% in a rear-facing one.
+Rear-facing seats reduce the impact on the neck from 300kg (forward-facing) to 50kg in a 30mph crash.

 Children’s bodies aren’t the same as adults

 A child’s head takes up about 25% of their overall weight, compared to 6% in an adult.
 This means, as their head is thrown forward in a crash, they risk serious injuries to their neck.
 Also, the bones in a child’s spine and neck don’t start to fuse together until around age two or three.
-So, children need the extra protection that rear facing seats offer.
+So, children need the extra protection that rear-facing seats offer.

-Despite popular concerns, rear facing car seats are much more comfortable for kids than you’d think!
+Despite popular concerns, rear-facing car seats are much more comfortable for kids than you’d think!
 A main worry of parents is whether their child’s legs are going to be comfy.
 The answer is absolutely!
-Rear facing kids love sitting in a number of different positions.
+Rear-facing kids love sitting in a number of different positions.
 From crossed legs, to legs stretched up the back of the seat.
 As previously mentioned, children’s skeletons are largely made of cartilage and are more flexible.
-In terms of breaking their legs, there’s no evidence to suggest that this has happened while a child has been rear facing but it’s common with forward facers.
+In terms of breaking their legs, there’s no evidence to suggest that this has happened while a child has been rear-facing but it’s common with forward facers.

 How will it fit in my car?